Juniper/py-junos-eznc/docs/cfg/README.md

 The following are also properties that provide "short-cuts" to other objects:

-  * J - the Junos Netconf object instance
+  * N - the Junos Netconf object instance
   * M - the instance to the resource manager
   * P - the instance to the resource parent
+  * R - the RPC metaexec instance

 ### Resource Methods